 - Throwing events: Discus, Shot Put, Club Throw and Javelin

 The rules of Paralympic track and field are almost identical to those of its Olympic counterparts.
-Allowances are made to accommodate certain disabilities (for example, blind and visually-impaired runners may compete with guide runners attached to them by a tether at the wrist, but it is not a requirement for them to be physically be attached).
+Allowances are made to accommodate certain impairments (for example, blind and visually-impaired runners may compete with guide runners attached to them by a tether at the wrist).

 Canada has a rich history in para athletics and its athletes have reached the podium at every Paralympic Games since 1968.
 Wheelchair racer Chantal Petitclerc is the most successful Canadian track Paralympian with 21 medals earned at the Games.
 She was awarded the Lou Marsh Trophy as Canada’s athlete of the year in 2008, a first for a female athlete with a disability.